 Bikes and Hikes LA offers premium brand rentals bikes and everything you need to ensure a safe trip, including helmets, safety vests, and bike locks.

-Santa Monica Bike Rentals is located near the 3rd Street Promenade and offers 7-speed and single speed each cruisers for day rentals.
+Santa Monica Beach Bicycle Rentals is located near the 3rd Street Promenade and offers 7-speed and single speed each cruisers for day rentals.
 They include everything you need from lights, a basket, a lock, local map, and helmets.

 Santa Monica Bike Safety Tips